 It was past 10 PM when I finished my last plate; I was so full that I could not see any more food for the day.
 Each dish, one by one, was delicious and tasty.
 My favorites?
 The first pancakes with quail egg, the spring rolls and the white roses.
 I hope you got hungry by reading about this food tour.
 In any city, I recommend to do a food tour and in Hoi An this is best done through Hoi An Food Tour.
 They know how to eat like a local!

-Did you visit Hoi An and had a food tour too or do you have questions?
+Did you visit Hoi An for a food tour too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!